 Or, you can ask someone else to take the dog out for a walk.
 In a challenging training course, don’t always be able to support your dog.
-If you know that your dog has experienced a hard time, give them a chance to succeed, and you don’t even have to contact vacuum that day.
+If you know that your dog has experienced a hard time, give them a chance to succeed, and you don’t even have to contact the vacuum that day.

 How to Use Vacuum Cleaners Without Scaring Dogs?

-To prevent your dog from being afraid of vacuum, one of the best things you can do is to expose it to vacuum when it is very young.
+To prevent your dog from being afraid of vacuums, one of the best things you can do is to expose your pet dog to a vacuum when it is very young.
 The socialization of dogs is about new experiences; If your puppy doesn’t socialize properly, he will react cautiously or fearfully to new things when he grows up.
 However, if your dog is an adult, you may not have this option.
 Exposing your dog to a vacuum may have a small effect, especially when the vacuum exists, you give your dog something to eat and let it know that this is not a terrible thing.
-You slowly work with your dog to turn its fear response into a positive response, which not only makes it accustomed to the vacuum, but also rewards it for having a positive response.
+You slowly work with your dog to turn its fear response into a positive response, which not only makes it accustomed to the vacuum but also rewards it for having a positive response.
 One way is to have a friend or family member run a vacuum cleaner in another room while you play and pet your dog.
 Let your friend approach the vacuum cleaner slowly, and at the same time, you constantly reward your dog with food to encourage him to stay where he is when the vacuum cleaner approaches.
-You may not be able to do all this at once, but after a lot of repetition and short training with rewards, you will eventually teach your dog not to be afraid of vacuum.
+You may not be able to do all this at once, but after a lot of repetition and short training with rewards, you will eventually teach your dog not to be afraid of vacuums.

 If you stop doing all the things that make your dog nervous or afraid, the list of remaining things will be shortened.
 Don’t turn your home into a pile of dirt and debris.
 Follow the steps listed above to get your dog used to the vacuum cleaner so that he won’t run for cover every time he comes out of the closet.